lyy005/DMS_MaPseq_pipeline/README.md

 ## 3. rf-map, mapping of DMS-MaPseq reads
     # The “-ca3” parameter defines the adapter sequence to clip at the 30 end of reads.
 With paired-end experiments, a 50 adapter sequence can also be provided via the “-ca5” parameter (this sequence will be automatically reverse-complemented).

-    # Therefore, also quality trimming of 50 end can be performed through the “-cq5” parameter.
+    # Therefore, quality trimming of 50 end can be performed through the “-cq5” parameter.

     # we will use rf-map and Bowtie v2 (enabled by the “-b2” flag):